openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-serverless/02-02-serving/assignment.md

 greeter-00001   greeter                    1            3m17s   3 OK / 4     True
 ```

-Here we can see each revision and details, including the percentage of `TRAFFIC` it is receiving.
+Here we can see each revision and details including the percantage of `TRAFFIC` it is receiving.
 We can also see the generational number of this revision, **which is incremented on each update of the service**.

 ### Invoke the Service
-Now that we have seen a few of the underlying resources that get created when deploying a Serverless Service, we can test the deployment.
+Now that we have seen a a few of the underlying resouces that get created when deploying a Serverless Service, we can test the deployment.
 To do so we will need to use the URL returned by the serverless route.
 To invoke the service we can execute the command:

 ```
 export APP_ROUTE=$(kn route list | awk '{print $2}' | sed -n 2p)